czlee/adjumo/README.md

 There are three options: Gurobi, CBC and GLPK.
 You only need one of them.

-**Option 1: Gurobi.** At the moment, I'm using Gurobi on an academic license.
-Gurobi is a commercial optimization solver.
+**Option 1: Gurobi.** [Gurobi](http://www.gurobi.com/) is a commercial optimization solver.
-To use it, you need to register for an account at http://www.gurobi.com/ and request an academic license.
-Naturally, this requires you to be a student or staff member at a degree-granting institution.
+You need a license to use it.
+If you're a student or staff member at a degree-granting institution, you can request an academic license.
 If you can get hold of a Gurobi license:
 ``` julia
 Pkg.add("Gurobi")
 ```